knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - **Learn**: the system has the capacity to learn
 - **Complex patterns**: there are patterns to learn, and they are complex
 - **Existing data**: data is available, or it's possible to collect data
-- **Predctions**: it's a predictive problem (eg: approximation for compute-intensive problems)
+- **Predictions**: it's a predictive problem (eg: approximation for compute-intensive problems)
 - **Unseen data**: unseen data shares patterns with the training data

 Additional Problem Characteristics
 - Repetitive
 - The cost of wrong prediction is cheap
-- At sclae
+- At scale
 - The patterns are constantly changing

 Conditions where ML shoudln't be used: